 Expressive Arts Therapy

-Intermodal Expressive Arts Therapy is an art-based practice combining therapeutic approaches with the creative process.
-In the Expressive Arts settings, different forms of expression come into play (e.g. mark-making, painting, music, movement, performative arts, experimental writing, clay work, photography, or even video-making) to stimulate imagination and allow people to expand their horizons.
+Expressive arts therapy is an art-based practice combining therapeutic approaches with the creative process.
+In the expressive arts settings, different forms of expression come into play (e.g. mark-making, painting, music, movement, performative arts, experimental writing, clay work, photography, or even video-making) to stimulate imagination and allow people to expand their horizons.

 MEET OUR FACILITATORS